Club logo Sunday Evenings at 8 pm (doors open 7:45) at:

 Acoustic folk club - Licensed bar

-Admission varies between £2 and £8 (discounted for members):
+Admission usually varies between £4 and £10 (discounted for members):

 Under 21s get free admission to all events.